-Sienna Miller and Jack O’Connell will star in Tennessee Williams’ Pulitzer prize winning play of Cat On A Hot Tin Roof at the Apollo Theatre from 13 July 2017 for a strictly 12 week run.
+Sienna Miller, Jack O’Connell and Colm Meaney will star in Tennessee Williams’ Pulitzer prize winning play of Cat On A Hot Tin Roof at the Apollo Theatre from 13 July 2017 for a strictly 12 week run.

 Cat on A Hot Tin Roof is set on a steamy night in Mississippi.
 It’s Big Daddy’s birthday and the whole family gather to celebrate.
 The scorching heat is almost as oppressive as the lies they tell.
 Brick (O’Connell) and Maggie (Miller) dance round the secrets and sexual tensions that threaten to destroy their marriage.
 With the future of the family at stake, which version of the truth is real – and which will win out?